Skip to content

 Company History

-Through the 2010s Inpay expanded its banking network country by country.
-In 2018 Inpay acquired the Eurogiro postal payments network, opening up markets in Asia and Africa where traditional bank connectivity was limited.
-In 2023 the Danish FSA granted the EMI license, making Inpay the first Scandinavian company to hold EMI, PSP and TPP authorizations simultaneously.
-Revenue grew to EUR 60.1M by 2023 with EUR 13.0M EBITDA, entirely without external funding.
+Through the 2010s Inpay added banking connections country by country.
+In 2018 it acquired Eurogiro, the postal payments network, opening markets in Asia and Africa where bank connectivity was thin and adding cash pick-up at post offices.
+In 2023 the Danish FSA granted the EMI license, making Inpay the first Scandinavian company to hold EMI, PSP and TPP authorizations at the same time.
+Revenue reached EUR 60.1M that year with EUR 13.0M EBITDA, entirely without external funding.

 Review Analysis

 3.2/5 on Trustpilot from 2 reviews.
 Not enough data to analyze.
-Two reviews is noise, not signal.
-For context, Trustly has 2.6/5 from 1,800+ reviews and Brite has no Trustpilot profile at all.
+Two reviews is noise.
+For context, Trustly has 2.9/5 from 3,187 reviews and Brite has no Trustpilot profile at all.
 B2B payout infrastructure providers don't generate consumer review volume because end users usually don't know which backend provider sent their bank transfer.

 Context for Operators